relaycorp/fanqiang-poc/README.md

 the technique has been studied academically under the name [HTTPT](https://www.usenix.org/conference/foci20/presentation/frolov).

-**What sets _Fān Qiáng_ apart is its resilience to enumeration**, by offering a trivial and universal way to turn any HTTPS website into a tunnel.
+**What sets Fān Qiáng apart is its resilience to enumeration**, by offering a trivial and universal way to turn any HTTPS website into a tunnel.
+Here,
-Tunnels are simply reverse proxies, so this low barrier should allow us to offer a far greater ratio of tunnels to users, which will in turn make it harder for censors to enumerate all of them, whilst making it easy to camouflage VPN traffic as regular web browsing -- potentially across multiple websites.
+tunnels are simply reverse proxies, so this low barrier should allow us to offer a far greater ratio of tunnels to users, which will in turn make it harder for censors to enumerate them, whilst making it easy to camouflage VPN traffic as regular web browsing -- potentially across multiple websites.

 For example,
-an existing Nginx `server {...}` block for `example.com` could host a tunnel under `https://example.com/<random-path>` with the following configuration:
+an existing Nginx `server {...}` block for `example.com` could host a Fān Qiáng tunnel under `https://example.com/<random-path>` with the following configuration:

 ```nginx
 location /<random-path> {